naomibaes/naomibaes.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: 'My Research Program'
+      title: 'Research Program'
       subtitle: ''
       text: |-
         My research program aims to understand conceptual change.
-So far, I have developed two novel and scalable frameworks.
-"SIBling" is a theoretical linguistic framework that proposes three major dimensions of lexical semantic change
+So far, I have developed two novel and scalable frameworks with my PhD supervisors and international collaborators.
+"SIBling" is a theoretical linguistic framework that proposes three major dimensions of lexical semantic change.
+"LSC-Eval" is a three stage evaluation framework to generate synthetic datasets to evaluate methods on a synthetic change detection task and select the most suitable one for the dimension and domain of interest.
+Currently, I am applying SIBling in the mental health domain.

         Overall the program contains several streams to deepen our understanding of how language mirrors and shapes social cognition, culture, and society:
         - Understand lexical semantics from first principles, including its characterisation and underlying principles